n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 Doing column purification and filtration on the 8 samples that are in the rack that were de-fatted yesterday.
 74-K-2 tipped over and will need to be redone.
 Leaving these in the fume hood NOT in the vial rack.

+## 2023-10-04
+Doing derivitization of the 8 samples I esterfied yesterday.
+Blowing these down.